jchyjc/Data-Transformation/README.md

-# Excel-Sheet-Data-Reorganization
+# Data Transformation Project
--repeating and reorganizing data on Excel Sheets manually is very tedious

--wrote a C++ program to repeat every data on an Excel sheet a certain number of times and another one to move all of the data into one column
+-worked on a project that strealimes the data process of raw data and transform them into the desired format in an Excel Sheet

--reduced the workload for 900 cells of data from 5 hours to 30 minutes
+-reduced the data processing time from 1 day to 1 hour

--written and tested in Visual Studios
+-implemented in C++ and tested on Visual Studios